ChaoticTrials/SkyblockBuilder/README.md

 ### Possible spawns
 Possible spawns are set in `config/skyblockbuilder/spawns.json`.
 For each player, the game will choose a random position and places the player on that position.
 Good on big islands when adding a lot of players at once at one team.
+You can also export your current spawn points with command `/skyblock spawns EXPORT`.
+For this, you should first [modify spawns](#modify-spawns).
+You will find your exported spawns in `skyblock_exports/spawns.json`.

 ### Loot chests on island
 If you want a loot chest on an island, you need to set the NBT data to the chest with the `/data merge block x y z {LootTable: modid:path/to/loot_table}`